bugzpodder/ui-components/src/page/slim-page/slim-page.md

       ]}
     >
       <ReadOnlyTextField>
-        Any content can go inside of CommonPage
+        Any content can go inside of SlimPage
       </ReadOnlyTextField>
     </SlimPage>
   );